The Water Element: How to Use it in Feng Shui Design

 Black and Blue Decor

 Adding items of black and blue decor to your room is one of the easiest ways to bring the calming influence of water into your home.
-Use pops of black and deep in throw pillows, rugs, wall art, furniture and curtains.
+Use pops of black and deep in throw pillows, rugs, wall art, furniture, and curtains.

 Black and Blue Wall Paint and Wallpaper

-Another easy wall to add water energy to a particular area is by using black, gray, and deep blue paint or wallpaper.
+Another easy way to add water energy to a particular area is by using black, gray, and deep blue paint or wallpaper.
 Use these on all the walls if you want to create a cozy and intimate look, or just use them on a focal wall if this color is too overwhelming for the space.

 Aquariums